DominicMachado/DominicMachado.github.io/clas-141-f20/schedule-clas141-f20.md

 ### Monday, September 28
 - Slavery and the Greek State
-- **Homework (due before class)**: Read about the employment of enslaved people for a variety of [state jobs](https://drive.google.com/file/d/1V5US1Inf_TC13VQgM-_xWUhN6fctCkDo/view?usp=sharing) and in the [mines](https://drive.google.com/file/d/1tr2hgiavx75NI-SqzI7Wl1G2OTXbEZhH/view?usp=sharing).
+- **Homework (due before class)**: Read about the employment of enslaved people for a variety of [state jobs](https://drive.google.com/file/d/1V5US1Inf_TC13VQgM-_xWUhN6fctCkDo/view?usp=sharing) and in the [mines](https://drive.google.com/file/d/1tr2hgiavx75NI-SqzI7Wl1G2OTXbEZhH/view?usp=sharing) (§87).
 Select a passage from this document and jot down your reflections on it in your commonplace book.

 ### Wednesday, September 30
 - NO CLASS!!!

 ### Friday, October 2
 - Resistance and Freedom
-- **Homework (due before class)**:
+- **Homework (due before class)**: Read about slave resistance and [manumission](https://drive.google.com/file/d/1lIZ4BXaAtybsfL_nDtMqZw1C-quQWXdA/view?usp=sharing) (§22-27) and select one passage from these documents and reflect on what this tells us about the enslaver-enslaved relationship in your commonplace book.